AntonSarr/ABTestingModule/README.md

 # ABTestingModule
-Repository with Python module for convinient creating, monitoring and evaluating A/B tests of advertising campaigns.
+Python module for convinient creating, monitoring and evaluating A/B tests of advertising campaigns.